All Episodes

 Let's see it.

-Nice shoes, by the way.
+Nice shoes, by the way, thank you.

 All right, but you can't hold on me.

-Now, you know I need to hold on.
+Now, you know, I need to hold on.

 Never have I ever been pulled over.